 I am happy to say that I quickly grew out of the lull that spawned this tactic.
 I don’t lose much sleep anymore, but there are nights when my head is rattling.
 I still use my nerdy brain tranquilizer to ensure I get to sleep quickly.
 If I can make myself focus on creating a vivid, detailed scenario, I can calm my mind enough to fall asleep through the noise of the city and the stresses of adulthood.
 So next time you are lying awake, stressing over how unprepared you are for the upcoming rooster’s crow, imagine being able to pause time and sleep as long as you want.

-My senior year of college, I took a course entitled “England and Ireland in the 16th Century.”
-With a History professor and an English professor heading the class together, we focused on the historical significance of the relationship between the two countries and the literature that came out of the time period.
+During my senior year of college, I took a course entitled “England and Ireland in the 16th Century.”
+With a History professor and an English professor heading the class together, we focused on the significance of the historical relationship between the two countries and the literature that came out of the time period.
 Little did I know that the class would lead to stories of Irish folk band bar crawls, getting lost in the catacombs of ruined castles, battles with electric fences and running from a herd of bulls.
 At the end of the semester, the group would travel first to England and then to Ireland for a 3 week study abroad term.
 While the trip was jammed full of “great story” material, there’s one day in particular that stood out, the day we visited Edmund Spenser’s Kilcolman Castle in County Cork, Ireland.

 The day before the trip to Kilcolman Castle our class met with Professor Andrew King of University College Cork (UCC).
 He is an English professor and expert on English Renaissance poet, Edmund Spenser.
 The group set out on a walking tour of Cork with the purpose of seeing it as Spenser would have.
 We walked the city, guided by maps of old town layouts and led by Professor King.
 It was a truly one-of-a-kind experience usually only offered to UCC students.
 This adventure assembled the setting for the story of Edmund Spenser in Ireland.